 Admission to the Occupational Therapy Assistant Program is on a selective basis.
 Because of the academic demand of a curriculum that prepares graduates to take a national certification examination, applicants must meet certain academic standards.

-Plan coursework and apply for the OTA program with an allied health counselor.
+Plan coursework and apply for the OTA program with an allied health advisor.
 Connect by calling 636-922-8720 or emailing firstname.lastname@example.org.